Unit 1: Foundations of Longevity Coaching¶

 [CHONK: The 3-Month Onboarding Strategy]

-Research consistently shows that phased implementation, gradually introducing interventions over time, works better than trying to change everything at once.² When you throw too many changes at someone simultaneously, you get overwhelm, cognitive exhaustion, all-or-nothing thinking, and ultimately, failure.
+Research consistently shows that phased implementation, where you gradually introduce interventions over time, works better than trying to change everything at once.² When you throw too many changes at someone all at once, they tend to feel overwhelmed and mentally wiped out, which can lead to all-or-nothing thinking and, eventually, giving up.
+That’s not a character flaw.
+It’s a normal human response, and we’re wired that way.

-Phased implementation solves these problems by building confidence through small wins, reducing cognitive load by focusing on 1-2 things at a time, and creating systems that compound over months.
+Phased implementation helps because it builds confidence through small wins, reduces cognitive load by focusing on 1-2 things at a time, and creates systems that compound over months.
+That’s good news, because it means you don’t need a “perfect” client to get great results.

 Here’s an approach for the first 90 days with a new longevity client: